I’m always left in awe by the most brutally real mystery of my world: the Tube.

 “Please stand behind the yellow line.”

 The voice crackles from above.
-I laugh again, nod in reply, and step back.
+I laugh again and nod in obedience.
 The Tube watches over me.
-It sees me, hears me.
-I am known.
-I am safe.
+It senses me, sees me, listens.
+The thought soothes me – I am safe.

-Around me, the people stare ahead, motionless, as if the meaning of life were etched on the tiles opposite.
-I don’t hear the rumble – I feel it, my whole body trembling.
-The wind grips my hair as the great red-white beast thunders past.
+Around me, people stare ahead, unmoving, as if everything that matters in the world were written on the wall opposite.
+I don’t hear the thunder – I feel it, every part of me trembling as the wind catches my hair again and the red-and-white monster rushes past.

-The ground shakes beneath my feet, as if the earth itself were trying to shrug off the long steel serpent.
-But the beast is tame now.
-It halts before me.
+The ground trembles beneath my feet, as if the wild earth were trying to buck off the long steel serpent – but the beast is tame now, coming to a halt before me.

 “Please mind the gap between the train and the platform.”
 Of course, I do.

-It opens its flanks and beckons me in – for a journey beneath the world.
+It opens itself and beckons me in – for a journey beneath the world.

 “Mind the closing doors.”

 Darkness.
 Harsh light.
-Darkness.
 Faces.
-Harsh light, eyes caught in smudged glass.
-A deep thrum in my chest.
-Colours, greyness – it’s like watching the most beautiful painting while reading the finest poem, all to the wildest music.
+Eyes on grey glass.
+A deep rumble in my chest.
+Colours and greyness – as if I were watching the most beautiful painting while reading the finest poem, all to the wildest music.

 “The next station is Holborn.
 Please have your tickets ready for inspection.”

 Certainly.
-My body tightens slightly.
-I can feel the brakes bite down, taming the creature sliding along its polished rails.
+My body tenses slightly.
+I feel the brakes clamp down, taming the serpent gliding along its polished rails.

-I rise as the doors open, run my fingers along the pole once more, then let the current of fleeing bodies carry me along.
+I rise as the doors open, brush my fingers once more along the pole, and let the current of fleeing bodies carry me away.

 I am invisible.